 Most decisions are not simultaneous: members of the group take them sequentially.
 For those decisions that are simultaneous and high frequency, such as the daily work routine, coordinate change is intrinsically difficult.
-Expectations of how others will behave today are likely to be more strongly influenced by the weight of past behaviour than by any new communications from the leader.
-But the leader always has the option of transforming such decisions from being simultaneous by combining the new obligations with a proposed sequence in which they should be adopted within the group.
+Expectations of how others will behave today are likely to be more strongly influenced by the weight of past behaviour than by any new communications from the leader, and the pressure of imitation coincides with that of